Quark and gluon production in the presence of the time-varying chiral magnetic current: Conclusions

 \section{Conclusions}

-I computed the spectra of quarks, gluons and photons produced by ultra-relativistic particles in the presence of an arbitrary time-dependent chiral magnetic current.
-Eqs.~\eq{ca9},\eq{ca11},\eq{ca19} describe the photon and gluon spectra produced by an ultra-relativistic quark in the chiral Cherenkov processes $q\to q+\gamma$ and $q\to q+g$.
-Eqs.~\eq{cb9},\eq{cb1},\eq{cb21} describe the quark spectrum produced by an ultra-relativistic gluon of photon in the pair production processes $\gamma \to q+\bar q$ and $g \to q+\bar q$.
-Eqs.~\eq{dc17},\eq{dc14} describe the gluon spectrum produced by an ultra-relativistic gluon in the process $g\to g+g$.
+I computed the spectra of quarks, gluons and photons produced by ultrarelativistic particles in the presence of an arbitrary time-dependent chiral magnetic current.
+Eqs.~\eq{ca9},\eq{ca11}, and \eq{ca19} describe the photon and gluon spectra produced by an ultrarelativistic quark in the chiral Cherenkov processes $q\to q+\gamma$ and $q\to q+g$.
+Eqs.~\eq{cb9},\eq{cb1},\eq{cb21} describe the quark spectrum produced by an ultrarelativistic gluon of photon in the pair production processes $\gamma \to q+\bar q$ and $g \to q+\bar q$.
+Eqs.~\eq{dc17},\eq{dc14} describe the gluon spectrum produced by an ultrarelativistic gluon in the process $g\to g+g$.
 These formulas only include contributions proportional to $b_0$, which arise due to the chiral magnetic effect, whereas the well-known conventional contributions are omitted.

 Using a specific model $b_0(t)=A+ B\tanh\frac{t}{\tau}$ that describes the net chirality relaxation in the original $P$-odd domain, I derived the analytical expressions for the corresponding spectra given by \eq{caj3},\eq{cbj1} and \eq{dcj1}.
-The essential feature of this model is that it provides a smooth approximation of the step-function.
+The essential feature of this model is that it provides a smooth approximation of the step function.
 The details of the transition between the two limiting values $b_0\to \pm \infty$ are not essential.
-For practical illustration, the spectra \eq{caj3},\eq{cbj1} and \eq{dcj1} were applied to relativistic heavy-ion collisions, assuming an initial chiral magnetic conductivity of $15$~MeV and a relaxation time of 5~fm/$c$.
+For practical illustration, the spectra \eq{caj3},\eq{cbj1} and \eq{dcj1} were applied to relativistic heavy-ion collisions, assuming an initial and final chiral magnetic conductivity of $15$~MeV, and 5~MeV, respectively, and a relaxation time of 5~fm/$c$.
 The results are presented in Figs.~\ref{fig:qqg},\ref{fig:gqq} and \ref{fig:ggg}.
 As expected for chiral Cherenkov radiation, the spectra exhibit a strong chirality dependence.
+For comparison, Figs.~\ref{fig:qqg-null},\ref{fig:gqq-null} and \ref{fig:ggg-null} in the Appendix show the spectra for an initial chiral magnetic conductivity of $15$~MeV that vanishes at late times.
+While the spectra in Figs.~\ref{fig:qqg}-\ref{fig:ggg} and Figs.~\ref{fig:qqg-null}-\ref{fig:ggg-null} are qualitatively similar, there are small quantitative differences.
+In any case, the uncertainty associated with the value of the plasma frequency has a larger effect than the uncertainty associated with the late-time value of $b_0$.